the-locksmith/rcon/README.md

 kickwhat.com * myohmy.org
 ```

-Use following to ban/kick those users from your server:
+Use following to ban/kick these users from your server:

 ```
 rcon -autoban
 ```

-It is possible to test autoban feature withoun banning anyone, so that no innocent users are banned after configuration adjustment:
+It is possible to test autoban feature without banning anyone, so that no innocent users are banned after configuration adjustment:

 ```
 rcon -autoban-test